 In many cases, you will know the project creator or have heard about the project from a trusted source.
 Obviously in these cases you are likely to have fewer issues with trust.
 The advantage of our focus on current students and staff is that it's very difficult for these to avoid detection and institutional redress.

 Creators are encouraged to share links to their personal websites, Facebook groups and Twitter feeds as well as any pages that show work related to the project, or past projects.
 Still not sure?
 Ask the Creator a question via their profile or project page.
 At the end of the day, we leave it to your judgement.
 If you spot anything you think looks suspicious, there is a button on every project page where you can report suspicious projects.

 How can I get more info about a project?

 Most people will be happy with the information provided in the proposal and video.
-Short of visiting the Creator's website, you can ask them directly!
+Short of visiting the Creator's website or social media, you can ask them directly!
 You can contact the Creator directly through their profile or project page.
 If you have already sponsored a project and you would like to make your question public, you can post a comment on the project.
 The Creator will be notified by email when you do.

 Will projects be completed as described?

 In terms of a Creator's ability to deliver, it's up to them to make the case that they can successfully bring their project to life.
 Part of the Creator's job is earning the trust of Sponsors, especially those who don't personally know them.

 What do I do if the rewards haven't been delivered?